eastgenomics/eggd_generate_variant_workbook/Readme.md

 ## What does this app do?

-Generate an Excel workbook from VEP annotated vcf(s)
+Generates an Excel workbook from vcf(s)

 ## What are typical use cases for this app?